Anupk17/Anupk17/README.md

 # Hi, I'm Anup K 👋

-Engineering student interested in **Full-Stack Development, AI, and Cybersecurity**.
+Engineering student interested in **Full-Stack Development and AI**.
 I enjoy building projects, experimenting with new technologies, and participating in hackathons.

 ## Projects